10 min read

 Nisum is a global consulting firm headquartered in Southern California.
-Founded in 2000 with the customer-centric motto, Building Success TogetherTM, we’ve grown to comprise over 900 consultants and 8 offices across the United States, India, and Chile.
+Founded in 2000 with the customer-centric motto, Building Success Together®, we’ve grown to comprise over 1,400 consultants, and 8 offices across the United States, India, Chile, and Pakistan.
 Our philosophy and deep technical expertise result in integrated solutions that deliver real and measurable growth.

 or other form, or include any part hereof in another web site by linking, framing, or otherwise only if you provide all proper credits and references to Nisum Technologies, Inc.